About the Research Hub

 Participants share their data with the All of Us Research Program through multiple sources.
 This data is sent to the secure cloud environment, managed by the Data and Research Center.

 Participant data is received and funneled through a curation pipeline within a secure repository that connects to the Research Hub tools.

-Researchers and participants visit the Research Hub to learn more about the type of data available for research.
-Visit the Data Browser to browse participant data.
+Researchers or participants can visit the Research Hub to learn more information about the type of data available for research.
+Visit the Survey Explorer and Data Browser to learn more about the unique data elements and browse the aggregate participant data.

-When logged into the Research Hub, registered researchers create research projects in the Workbench, which includes features such as collaborative workspaces, cohort building tools, interactive notebooks, and more.
+Registered researchers in the Workbench can create research projects using features such as collaborative workspaces, cohort building tools, interactive notebooks, and more.